top of page

 Ethics

-Conviction of Sexual Assault on a Child (and all appeals exhausted) by a local court prevents a nominee from being selected and results in the removal of an honoree from the IMSHOF.
+Sexual Assault Conviction of a Child (and all appeals have been exhausted) by a local court prevents a nominee from being selected and results in the removal of an Honoree from the IMSHOF.

-Fraud in an organized fashion to create false marathon records (example an organization altering observer logs or selling false marathon completion certificates) prevents a nominee from being selected and results in the removal of an honoree from the IMSHOF.
+Fraud committed in an organized fashion to create false marathon records.
+(Example: an organization altering observer logs or selling false marathon completion certificates.)
+This prevents a nominee from being selected and results in the removal of an Honoree from the IMSHOF.

-Safety is a top priority in the sport and Individuals or Organizations which repeatedly engage in unsafe practices do not meet our ethics criteria.
+Safety is a top priority in the sport.
+Individuals or Organizations which repeatedly engage in unsafe practices do not meet our ethics criteria.

 Encourage participation by all interested swimmers and contributors.
-Individuals or Organizations which repeatedly engage in creating entry barriers or a non-welcoming environment based on disability; race; country of origin; sex or sexual orientation/preference do not meet our ethics criteria.
-IMSHOF continues to monitor this criteria and evolve it over time.
+Individuals or Organizations which repeatedly engage in creating entry barriers or a non-welcoming environment based on disability; race; country of origin; gender or gender identity/preference do not meet our ethics criteria.
+IMSHOF continues to monitor these criteria and evolve it accordingly over time.

 bottom of page